TusharDhage/aws/Short Define.md

 - we can update,delete create any resource uisng aws cli
 - we use secret key and access key to access aws from outside while we use `IAM Role` in the AWS but we can use secret key and access key.

-> To configure AWS CLI,we edit `credentials file`  from AWS and copy acccount details in it.
+> To configure AWS CLI,We edit `credentials file`  from AWS and copy acccount details in it.

 ___